Accenture/EcoSonar/API.md

 **EcoSonar URL Configuration - DELETE URL IN PROJECT**
 ----
-You can delete urls only one at a time.
+You can delete one url at a time.

 * **URL**

-  /api/delete
+  `/api/delete`

 * **Method:**